 Chiropractors have several techniques to treat and relieve pain caused by herniated discs.
 While there are options for surgical chiropractic care, you can also receive nonsurgical treatments to ease back pain.

-Flexion-distraction Technique
+Flexion-Distraction Technique

-For the flexion-distraction to be successful, you must undergo a series of chiropractic care treatments alongside adjunctive ultrasound, muscle stimulation, physiotherapy, supplementation, and at-home treatments.
+For the flexion distraction to be successful, you must undergo a series of chiropractic care treatments alongside adjunctive ultrasound, muscle stimulation, physiotherapy, supplementation, and at-home treatments.
 Your chiropractor will monitor your progress throughout the entire process.

 Spinal Manipulation

-Often used for spinal conditions and disc problems, spinal manipulations are a type of chiropractic adjustments conducted under anesthesia.
-Luckily, the anesthesia puts the patient to sleep for only about six minutes, allowing your chiropractor to stretch and manipulate the area while the body is completely relaxed.
+Often used for spinal conditions and disc problems, spinal manipulations are a type of chiropractic adjustment conducted under anesthesia.
+Luckily, the anesthesia puts the patient to sleep for about six minutes, allowing your chiropractor to stretch and manipulate the area while the body is completely relaxed.
 Unlike the flexion-distraction technique, a spinal manipulation treatment plan requires only one to three sessions.

 Pelvic Blocking Treatments